COMPOSING IS THE WAY I explore the imagination, my way to invent and share delicate aural spaces.

 I am particularly attracted to sounds that shift and bend at the edges of perception.
 I create unhurried music, using slow-moving shapes and a free sense of time.
 My works often explore repetition with subtle variations in gestural pace, instrumental character, and tuning.
 I hope to craft personal, intimate music that invites listeners to focus on momentary details while a larger structure unfolds in ways that they may not quite grasp.
 I employ electronics extensively in my work, as technology allows me to alter instrumental timbres and shift tunings by tiny amounts – changes that listeners may not actively perceive but which can foster a sense of uncertainty and wonderment.

-I am currently a Professor of Music at the University of Wisconsin at Whitewater, where I am the coordinator of the Media Arts and Game Development Program and teach courses in audio, multimedia, music technology, and composition.
-I completed my Ph.D. at the University at Buffalo (principal studies with composer Cort Lippe), having previously received degrees from Florida International University and Middlebury College.
+I am a Professor of Music at the University of Wisconsin at Whitewater, where I am the coordinator of the Media Arts and Game Development Program and teach courses in music composition, audio, multimedia, and music technology.